Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 So the AC uses 7.2 kWh per day in this example.
 (Change the hours or kW if your unit is different.)

-2) How many kWh does a single 350 W panel produce per day (practical output)?
+2) How many kWh does a single 350 W panel produce per day?

 3) How many panels to run the AC (daytime energy match)?

-4) How much does a 5 kW system produce per day (same assumptions)?
+4) How much does a 5 kW system produce per day?

 5) Panel count inside a 5 kW system (practical check)